GYG-be/.github/profile/README.md

 12) Study how skill economies work; develop intell gathering on talent acquisitions ops; analyze knowledge graph from LinkedIn, Indeed, et al

-## Git Your GYG is a set of forkable repositories
+## GYG Flow -- Git more out of GIT

-Fork the GYG repositories and use them.
+1) Fork these Git repositories and dogfood them for social development.

+2) Understand and use pull requests; develop the culture of sharing

+3) Initiate implementation with an issue-driven development process

+4) Use ReadTheDocs to document your Pythonic applications as you build them

+5) Use/extend Copilot and other AI tools to helpfully suggest code/writing; then extend the AI

+6) Use Codespaces and Jupyter Notebooks to practice literate coding and collaboration

+7) Use a CI/CD process with GitHub Actions and other automation that improves development quality

+8) Write better commit messages, for your own sanity and your own dev discipline; try to use Conventional Commits

-Change/improve your the fork to make it your own
+9) Change/improve your the fork; add the hard things that you wish someone would add in order to make it your own

-BE the best selling example of your fork.
+10) BE the best selling example of not just your forks, but also your development discipline.